Neville L. Johnson

 - American Board of Trial Advocates (invitation only)

 Co-Chair Entertainment Section, 2009-2011

-Board of Governors, 2012-2015
+Board of Governors, 2012-2015, 2020-2022

-Board of Governors, 2006-Present
+Board of Governors, 2005-Present

 Co-Chair of the Board, 2009-Present

-Voting Member (p/k/a Trevor McShane)
+Voting Member (as the recording artist professionally known as Trevor McShane)

 Board of Governors, 2011-Present

 - USC Entertainment Law Institute

 - J.D., Southwestern University School of Law, 1975